Login using SSO - Knowledge base portal

 Error: Sorry, but we’re having trouble signing you in.
 Your administrator has configured the application Document360 to block users unless they are specifically granted (assigned) access to the application.

-This error indicates that users are not assigned to the Document360 application in the Identity Provider (IdP).
+This error indicates that users are not assigned to the Document360 application in the IdP.

 Error message indicating trouble signing into Document360 due to access restrictions.